nateleavitt/infusionsoft/README.md

 # The Infusionsoft Ruby Gem
 A Ruby wrapper for the Infusionsoft API

+Update - Adding support for Rest in an upcoming release

 **update notes**
 * v1.2.2 - Catching Infusionsoft API SSL handshake issues
 * v1.2.1 - Added OAuth support